 Who is eligible to enroll in the program?

-Residents of the City of Milwaukee that are teens or adults who identify as male and are Expecting Fathers and Fathers with a child under 12 months old
+Residents of the City of Milwaukee that are teens or adults who identify as male and are Expecting Fathers and Fathers with a child up to 3 years old

 Who can I contact for more information?